s-saisw/readingSummary/Female-employment-Japan.md

     - Effect seems to come from higher child cost and the absence of younger child in families with twins.

 ***
-## Family-friendly company's policy

-for women to choose to
-work after childbirth, and for employed women to be able to have children, the policy must be accompanied by a family-friendly workplace culture.
-(Nagase, 2017) group norms and group cultures are strong in Japan

-### Kodama et al. (2018)
-- **Data**: Corporate Social Responsibility (CSR) Survey 2004-2014, Establishment and Enterprise Census 1996, 2001, 2004, 2006, 2009
-- **Sample restriction**: listed companies, large non-listed companies, companies with 50 or more employees and the value of capital of at least 30 million yen.
-- **Y**: Share of female workers
-- **X**: Foreign affiliates VS Japanese firms
-- **Change in X**: Affiliation with foreign firms, and timing of acquisition
-- **Beta**:
-    - Proportion of females becomes 7-9 percentage points higher in foreign affiliate firms two years after acquisition.
-    - Foreign affiliates are more likely to offer flexible working arrangements, childcare facilities or childcare subsidies.

-### Nagase (2017)
-- **Data**: Japanese Longitudinal Survey of Adults in the 21st Century 2002-2012
-- **Sample restriction**: Women born from 1967 to 1982
-- **Y**: Female employment
-    - Measured by full-time permanent work status
-- **X**: Work-life balance policy
-    - Indicator for firm mandated by the government's work life balance policy
-- **Change in X**:
-    - The government mandated that firms with more than 300 workers would be required to set up action plans to better the work-life balance of their employees by 2005.
-    - In 2009, the government announced that workers with children under three could request shorter work hours.
-This was applied to firms with 100 and more employees in 2010, and to all other firms from 2012.
-- **Beta**:
-    - Women at employed at firms with more than 100 workers were more likely to have up permanent employment after first childbirth.

-***
 ## Regulation Targeting Women

 ### Kato & Kodama (2014)